Join my community and receive my free ebook! Subscribe now >>

 So if you or a loved one is over 65 years of age with a systolic blood pressure reading that is greater than 140 mm Hg on several occasions, then you need to seek treatment and they also need to check their blood pressure morning surge.

-Do some lifestyle changes or start taking medications to bring it down.
+Also look into taking medications to bring your high blood pressure down.
 Today talk with your physician.

 How Are You Living With High Blood Pressure